 There has been a debate about this for as long as I can remember.
 What product works better?
 Good old fashioned tar paper or house wrap materials like Tyvek produced by DuPont?
 Well that depends.

-15 lb tar paper felt underlayment has been the protectant of choice for over 100 years.
-It requires more work to put up, but performs exactly the way you would expect.
+Pros: 15 lb. tar paper felt underlayment has been the protectant of choice for over 100 years.
+It requires more work to put up but performs exactly the way you would expect.
 If you do a good job with the installation and do it properly, the building paper will last forever (or at least as long as the house).
-You can use it behind any type of siding because of it's water repelling abilities. it is also pretty cheap compared to Tyvek or Typar.
+You can use it behind any type of siding because of its water-repelling abilities. it is also pretty cheap compared to Tyvek or Typar.
 However, with the extra labor involved it may be fairly evenly pricing if time is a factor in your project.

 Cons: The drawbacks?
 It has a lot of seams which means that there are more chances for air sealing issues.
 As I stated before, this product has to be put on 100% correctly to be affective.

 So Which Is Better?

 In the end, building paper allows you to do everything you want to without thinking about it.
 There is no complicated science behind it and that is what has allowed it to still be one of the most widely used products today... and still one of the greenest.

 one major problem guys ; over twenty years ago mastic and other major vinyl siding manufacturers cause too much movement of vinyl siding products and void warranties. cant use on vinyl siding

 I replaced siding on a house over 60 years old.
 It had tar paper behind cement shingles and there was no evidence of rot.
 I have heard horror stories about "house wrap" and wonder why people pay extra money for this product.
 Having installed both products I do not find the home wrap to be that much easier to install (or quicker).
 I would save your money and stick with the old school method (tar paper).

 Utah Carpenter on May 14, 2010: